 Landsec Sustainability Report

 "Ahead Partnership have brought so many renowned employers together to help prepare learners for the world of work.
 Such partnership work hugely benefits young people, helping them prepare for the transition from education to employment."

 Our programmes run with a proven, externally validated model which is supported by some of the UK’s largest employers, the Department for Education (DfE), government and the European Commission.

-In 2016-17 we commissioned an independent evaluation of our work.
-This was carried out by York Consulting and assessed the effectiveness of the programme during 2013-16 when the programme received funding from Big Lottery Fund.
+In 2016-17 we commissioned an independent evaluation of our programmes with young people (formerly known as Make The Grade.)
+This was carried out by York Consulting and assessed the effectiveness of the programme during 2013-16 when the programme received funding from the Big Lottery Fund.

 The report revealed six critical success factors which underpin our model's performance, effectiveness and impact as a tool for both employers and learning providers.

 Schools and employers all agreed that it would be difficult and very costly for them to emulate our programmes themselves.
 Finding staff resource, fostering relations, developing ideas and suitable materials is challenging and more easily delivered through Ahead Partnership.

 WORKING EFFECTIVELY IN PARTNERSHIP